 In order to improve the nutritional condition of both rural and urban residents, Umerah et al. [2] recognized that low consumption of fruits and vegetables is the main cause of nutrient deficiencies and encouraged greater consumption of fruits and vegetables.

 In some native Igbo lands, Jatropha aconitifolia is known as Ahihiaogwuobara, and a recent study has shown that the leaves have significant levels of iron and magnesium [3].
-The extract from Jatropha aconitifolia has toxic effects on ruminants and other animals and is moluscidal, piscidal, insecticidal, rodenticidal, and antimicrobial [3].
+The extract from Jatropha aconitifolia has toxic effects on ruminants and other animals and it has moluscidal, piscidal, insecticidal, rodenticidal, and antimicrobial properties[3].

 In terms of nutrition, cocoyam leaves are incredibly rich in vitamin A, vitamin C, and a number of B vitamins, including thiamine, riboflavin, and folate.
 Significant amounts of manganese, copper, potassium, iron, and calcium are also present.
 Additionally, it includes a healthy amount of dietary fiber and little fat.
 The leaves of the cocoyam help decrease hypertension or high blood pressure.
 Consuming taro can reduce the risk of breast and colon cancer [4].

-The main aim of this study was to determine the chemical composition of Jatropha aconitifolia and Colocasia esculenta leaves and effect of their extract on the zinc, iron and vitamin A metabolism in rats.
+The main aim of this study was to determine the chemical composition of Jatropha aconitifolia and Colocasia esculenta leaves and the effect of their extract on the zinc, iron and vitamin A metabolism in rats.

 Materials and methods